swarmee/swagger-4-es/README.md

 **Noting**:

-- The local instance is actually a [Opensearch](https://opensearch.org/) instance - however this is compatible with Elasticsearch 7.10.2.
-- The Opensearch instance will take a little while to boot up - at least 15 seconds (you should see the messages scrolling through on your terminal as it starts up).
+- The Elasticsearch instance will take a little while to boot up - at least 15 seconds (you should see the messages scrolling through on your terminal as it starts up).
 - The container starts a nginx reverse proxy to host the Swagger UI page, it generates a self signed certificate so you will need to accept the warning message in your browser.
 I.e. it is expected to see a `Warning: Potential Security Risk Ahead` message when you open the Swagger UI link (Click Accept Risk and Proceed).
 - No authentication is required for the local instance.